KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-first-project.md

 ?
 Please choose a template:  [Use arrows to move, type to filter]
-> code-city                  Code City metaphor for visualizing Go source code in 3D. deployment-multi-stack     A minimal kusion project of multi stacks deployment-single-stack    A minimal kusion project of single stack
+> code-city                  Code City metaphor for visualizing Go source code in 3D. deployment-multi-stack     A minimal kusion project of multi stacks single-stack-sample    A minimal kusion project of single stack
 ```

 Select `code-city` and press `Enter`.
 After that, we will see hints below and use the default value to config this project and stack.